dfoerderreuther/aemcluster/README.md

 Please copy cq-quickstart-6.1.0.jar and license.properties to aem/files/.

-## mongo cluster:
+## Run the full setup with mongo cluster:

     docker-compose up

 This will boot up a mongo cluster with three nodes (primary, secondary and arbiter), an aem author instance which connects to the mongo cluster, one aem publish instance and one apache dispatcher.
+The first boot up takes a while.

-### or if you already have a backup of the database:
+### or if you already have a backup of the database, you can start db and aem separately and restore the backup:

 Boot up mongo cluster